Real-Projects-Digitalization/ANNA-Team-6-SS23-/README.md

 ## The problem

 -	Not sure which website to open to find an answer to your question?
--	Can't read and write?
+-	Limited reading and writing skills?
 -	Struggeling with the local language?
 -	Translations of websites are not reliable or your preferred language is not available?